Short on time? Here’s how to use the Tor browser safely:

 You can now start surfing the web while connected to the Tor network.
 Access any site you want as you normally would on your regular browsers.
 Just keep in mind it might take a bit longer to connect to a site due to Tor’s slow speeds.

-If you’re also interested in surfing .onion sites, check out our list of the best dark web sites in 2023.
+If you want to surf .onion sites, see our list of the best dark web sites in 2023.

 4. (Optional) Change the Tor Exit Server

-If you want to change the IP address the Tor network assigned to you, you need to connect to different servers — to do that, first click the padlock icon next to the site’s URL bar.
+You can change the IP address the Tor network assigned to you by connecting to different servers — to do that, first click the padlock icon next to the site’s URL bar.
 Next, hit the New Circuit for This Site button to connect to a different server chain.
 Repeat this process until you get an IP address from your desired country.

 Is it Safe to Use Tor?